Installation

 ctest -C ./build

-Once installed, other CMake projects (targets) can depend on Multi by adding a simple add_subdirectory(my_multi_path) or by find_package:
+Once installed, other CMake projects (targets) can depend on Multi by adding a single line: add_subdirectory(my_multi_path), or by adding find_package:

 find_package(multi) # see https://gitlab.com/correaa/boost-multi